 Offering scholarships is one of the many ways in which Seminole State helps to ease the path to achieving educational goals and improving career opportunities for its students; most scholarships help offset the costs of tuition, fees and textbooks and other required course materials.

 Students must complete the application, available on the Foundation's Scholarship website.
 Students will be notified via email if they are selected to receive a scholarship.
-Email notices are sent within five weeks of the application deadline.
+Email notices will be sent no later than Dec.
+12.

 The Foundation for Seminole State College, founded in 1968, is a not-for-profit, 501(c)(3) corporation that enhances the College's programs and services through the development and management of private contributions, public grants and community partnerships.
 For more information, visit www.seminolestate.edu/foundation.